 Daniel Boyd, Chun Yin Rainbow Chan, Megan Alice Clune, Dean Cross, Brian Fuata, Agatha Gothe-Snape, Jana Hawkins-Andersen, Khaled Sabsabi, Ivey Wawn

-Born in 1974 in Buffalo, USA and of Pakistani background, Raza works with experiences, human and non-human beings, and objects.
+Born in 1974 in Buffalo, US, and of Pakistani background, Raza works with experiences, human and non-human beings, and objects.
 He conceives of exhibitions as metabolic entities, zones of activity in which he constructs dialogue and scenarios between visitors and participants.

 Past works include Untitled (plot for dialogue), for which Raza installed a tennis-like game in a deconsecrated church in Milan.
 Root sequence.
 Mother tongue, first shown at the 2017 Whitney Biennial, is a forest of twenty-six living trees with human caretakers in the museum.
 For home show, which took place at his apartment in New York, Raza asked friends, family and artists to intervene in his own life.